turbo-gecko/MPF/ReadMe.md

 The MicroProfessor MPF-1 is one of the original Z80 trainers.
 It was a trainer that I suspect a lot of original Z80 coders first learned how to program the Z80, and it was my first introduction to programming the Z80.
 There is a multitude of information about the MPF-1 on the 'net so won't repeat it here.

-With a more recent desire to go back and re-learn the Z80, I have managed to get hold of a couple of MPF=1's to relieve the experience.
+With a more recent desire to go back and re-learn the Z80, I have managed to get hold of a couple of MPF-1's to re-live the experience.
 In hindsight.
 I can see just how limited the MPF-1 actually is.
 Part of it's issues for me are:
 - Getting software on and off of the MPF-1 is via the keyboard or cassette tape.
 - An incredibly tiny amount of RAM.
 Ideal for teaching the basics but not much else.
 - Not a lot of options exist for expanding the capabilities of the MPF-1.